plentymarkets/plentyshop-pwa/GUIDE.md

 This Turborepo includes the following apps:

-- `server` - alokai Middleware server powered by **[Express.js](https://expressjs.com/)**
+- `server` - Alokai Middleware server powered by **[Express.js](https://expressjs.com/)**
 - `web` - A web application powered by Nuxt.js

 #### Server Middleware

-The server application is a core of a alokai application.
+The server application is a core of a Alokai application.
 It allows connecting services like E-commerce platform, CMS, or Payment providers to your application.

 ```shell